 The lesson to be learned from the goals of NextGen as imagined versus what came to fruition is that Disney’s plans don’t always come true.
 While executives salivate at the prospect of leveraging big data and analytics to decrease staffing and achieve more efficient operations, all of this only works to the extent that there’s guest buy-in.
 (Not to mention the tech “playing nice” with Walt Disney World’s legacy IT–something that still hasn’t totally happened with the NextGen additions.)

 Quite simply, Walt Disney World cannot unilaterally push through more stringent and regimented planning “resources” without regard for the guest experience and satisfaction.
 While FastPass+ was initially met with skepticism by long-time fans (something true of literally any change at Walt Disney World), it was eventually embraced by guests.
 Some still criticized it or expressed a preference for paper FastPasses or no virtual queues at all, but it was sufficiently popular.

-Among Annual Passholders, the Disney Park Pass reservation system is downright unpopular.
-It has resulted in APs being shut out of parks when they’re ghost towns, reduced the value of their Annual Passes, and been an all-around frustrating process.
+Among Annual Passholders, the Disney Park Pass reservation system is likewise unpopular.
+It has reduced the value of their Annual Passes and been an all-around frustrating process.
 In the grand scheme of Walt Disney World “approval ratings,” Park Pass falls somewhere between Stitch Ate the Page! and Stitch’s Great Escape.

 Nevertheless, Walt Disney World would make the calculated decision to plow forward in using the theme park reservation system if their gains outweigh the reduced guest satisfaction and complaints.
 So…do they?